smoke275/PivotedTracking/README.md

 - Wall and obstacle collision detection
 - Dynamic entropy measurement of the visitor's estimated state
 - Map graph generation for navigation planning
+- Path planning with graph-based and dynamically feasible paths
+- Environment inspection tools for map analysis

 ## Images and Documentation